 In 2000 the decision was taken for LSCP to adopt the name and logo of Capital Kids Cricket (CKC) with permission from Bill Greaves who then joined the Board.
 Mike Chapman joined later as did Fergus Munro.
 The company secretary, John Parker, was instrumental in setting up the company but acts now mainly as a legal adviser.

-Following the death of John Smith in 2004, Katie Berry became our professional manager and was replaced in 2006 by John Sullivan when she took a development post with Middlesex CB.
-Johncontinued with CKC until February 2015 when he left his role to pursue other interests.
-Following his depature, Shahidul Alam Ratan was promoted from Development Manager and became the Director of CKC.
+Following the death of John Smith in 2004, Katie Berry became our professional manager and was replaced in 2006 by John Sullivan when she took a development post with Middlesex Cricket Board.
+John continued with CKC until February 2015 when he left his role to pursue other interests.
+Following his departure, Shahidul Alam Ratan was promoted from Development Manager to the Director and from May 2017 Ratan was made Chief Executive Officer & Head of Development of CKC.

 Though the directors/trustees have legal responsibility for CKC and direct overall policy, many decisions are taken by the management group which is intended to provide a broad base of membership and reflect the views of a range of stakeholders.